shubhampotdar/jsfundamentals/Scope/ModulePattern.md

 workshop.ask("Helllooooo"); // Shu Helllooooo
 ```
+In the following example, only the members play, pause, showNextTrack and addTrackToMusicQueue are public whereas others are hidden to the outside scope.
 ```javascript
 var musicPlayer = function () {
   // Let's make sure no one can directly access our songList